sarabeth-russert/book_app/README.md

+Number and name of feature: lab 13 feature 1

+Estimate of time needed to complete: 2

+Start time: 15:20

+Finish time: 17:20

+Actual time needed to complete: 2 hours

-Number and name of feature: lab 12 feature 5
+Number and name of feature: lab 13 feature 2

-Estimate of time needed to complete: 1 hours
+Estimate of time needed to complete: 2 hours

-Start time: 22:30
+Start time: 13:50

-Finish time: 23:45
+Finish time: 15:15

-Actual time needed to complete: 1.25
+Actual time needed to complete: 1.5 hours